 The District has several programs to serve family needs and to support family engagement.
 After School Programs are open daily during the school year for Expanded Learning at two schools: Casterlin and Redway Schools.
 The school district partners with SoHum Health to host the Southern Humboldt Family Resource Center (FRC) on the Redway School campus.
-The FRC provides resources and referrals, classes in parenting and cooking, assistance for Health and Wellness access, and sponsors family engagement events.
+The FRC provides resources and referrals, classes in parenting and cooking, assistance for Health and Wellness access, provides a diversion counselor for substance use prevention and intervention, a social work intern, and sponsors family engagement events.
 Redwoods Rural Health Center (RRHC) also partners with the school district to provide services to students and families in weekly clinics at the Wellness Center in Miranda and in RRHC Dental Van services at school sites.
+A partnership with Humboldt Bridges to Success (HBTS) provides a navigator and a mental and behavioral health clinician for the district; HBTS is based in the Wellness Center at the Miranda campus.
+Support staff for Wellness Center include a partnership with community based organizations who provide lunchtime groups, classroom presentations, and other services.

-Emerging Bilingual students, also known as English Learners (EL), comprise 4% of our total population as indicated on the 2020 CA School Dashboard.
-The three schools with the highest proportions of EL students are: 3.2% of Miranda Junior High, 8.1% of Redway School and 1.4% of South Fork High School.
-All of our school sites share an EL Coordinator who serves EL students, and there are EL paraprofessionals to serve students with both pull-out and push-in services during the school day.
-Translation is available upon request for our Spanish-speaking parents.
+Emerging Bilingual Students, formerly known as English Learners (EL) are important members of our school community.
+All of our school sites share an EL Coordinator who serves EL students, Redway School has a designated EL paraprofessional, and there are additional positions for EL paraprofessionals as needed at other sites to serve students with both pull-out and push-in services during the school day.
+Our Wellness Center staff includes individuals who are fluent in reading, writing, and speaking Spanish.
+Translation and interpretation is available upon request for our Spanish-speaking parents.
 Teachers use English Language Development (ELD) strategies in their classrooms throughout the school day.
 In addition, the District provides curricular support for greater inclusion of English Language Development (ELD) skills throughout the curriculum.

-The District's free and reduced lunch rate, also known as Free and Reduced Price Meals (FRPM) is approximately 57.4% as reported by the 2020 CA School Dashboard; we have school wide Title 1 at Redway, Casterlin, and Whitethorn and targeted Title I at Miranda Junior High School.
+The District's free and reduced lunch rate, also known as Free and Reduced Price Meals (FRPM) is 59.8% as reported by the 2021 CA School Dashboard; we have school wide Title 1 at South Fork High, Redway, Casterlin, and Whitethorn and targeted Title I at Osprey Learning Center, Osprey Alternative School, Casterlin High, and Miranda Junior High School.
 Efforts to better serve the needs of the students at SHUSD have centered on smaller class sizes and increased instructional aide support.
 District challenges include home to school transportation distances, rural internet infrastructure issues for many students at their homes (also known as the "Digital Divide"), and behavioral challenge experiences which can often be associated with Adverse Childhood Experiences (ACEs).

-Approximately 11% of SHUSD students receive special education services.
-The district provides Resource Specialist Program (RSP) teachers at each school site for students with Individual Education Plans (IEPs).
+The district provides Resource Specialist Programs (RSP) at each school site for students with Individual Education Plans (IEPs).
 Paraprofessional support is available to provide special education support for students with both push in and pull out services - including individual and small group support.
 Additionally, the District staffs Special Day Classes (SDC) at both Redway School and South Fork High School, a School Psychologist, and contracts with Speech and Language Pathologists through Presence Learning as tele-therapy for students with speech and language needs.
 Further, the District collaborates with the Humboldt County Office of Education and Early Intervention programs to provide quality, meaningful, and relevant educational support services for students with disabilities.
 This collaborative model includes support services, professional development, and communities of practice.
-Additionally, in order to better meet the social emotional needs of students the district employs Behavior Support Aides and contracts with the SELPA for a Behaviorist and additional Behavior Support Aides.
+Additionally, in order to better meet the social emotional needs of students the district employs Behavior Support Aides and contracts with the SELPA for a Behaviorist and as needed contracts for additional Behavior Support Aides.